-The second wall of B cell-mediated protection is conferred through the reactivation of B{mem}.
-If the first wall of adaptive humoral defense fails, and a (re-)infection occurs, antigen-specific B{mem} (and memory T cells) can rapidly engage into secondary immune responses.
-These lymphocytes can mount a stronger and faster counterattack against the offending pathogen because they are present in greatly increased numbers in the body compared to the numbers of naïve B (and T) cells in the pre-immune repertoire.
-Moreover, many of these pre-existing memory cells have already undergone differentiation into effector lineages (Th1/Th2/Th17 etc. for T cells, IgG subclass or IgA switched B cells).
-Additionally, the B cell affinity maturation process re-engages during secondary immune responses, starting however from the elevated levels established following the prior antigen encounter(s).
+The second wall of B cell-mediated protection is conferred through the reactivation of B{mem} .
+If the first wall of adaptive humoral defense fails, and a (re-)infection occurs, antigen-specific B{mem} (and memory T cells) can rapidly engage in secondary immune responses.
+These lymphocytes can mount a stronger and faster counterattack against the offending pathogen because they are present in greatly increased numbers in the body compared to the numbers of naive B (and T) cells in the pre-immune repertoire.
+Moreover, many of these pre-existing memory cells have already undergone differentiation into effector lineages (Th1/Th2/Th17, etc. for T cells, IgG subclass, or IgA-switched B cells).
+Additionally, the B cell affinity maturation process re-engages during secondary immune responses, starting, however, from the elevated levels established following the prior antigen encounter(s).

-Studying the first wall (existing antigen-specific serum antibodies) and the second wall (the antigenspecific B{mem} repertoire in the blood, Note 7) of adaptive humoral immunity therefore provides fundamentally different information.
-The former provides a low-resolution and fading image of the past as it still applies for the integrity of the first wall, the latter, permits to gain a high-resolution image of the second wall, thus assessing the immune potential present in case of a subsequent antigen encounter.
-High-resolution in this context means being able to assess for individual B cells within the entire antigen-specific repertoire, the type, and quantity of antibody they produce, and, relevant for this chapter, the functional affinity distributions of the individual B cells.
+Studying the first wall (existing antigen-specific serum antibodies) and the second wall (the antigen-specific B{mem} repertoire in the blood, see Note 7) of adaptive humoral immunity therefore provides fundamentally different information.
+The former provides a low-resolution and fading image of the past as it still applies to the integrity of the first wall, and the latter permits to gain a highresolution image of the second wall, thus assessing the immune potential present in case of a subsequent antigen encounter.
+Highresolution in this context means being able to assess individual B cells within the entire antigen-specific repertoire, the type and quantity of antibody they produce, and, relevant for this chapter, the functional affinity distributions of the individual B cells.